dsl-unibe-ch/parzival-imDialog/README.md

-# parzival-proto4digEd
+# parzival-imDialog

-Presentation for the Workshop Proto4DigEd 2024
+Presentation for the Workshop Digitale Edition im Dialog  2024

 ## Installation and usage